marxarelli/gruf/README.md

 ## Configuration

-Gruf expects a remote called "gerrit" to exist in your git config.
+By default, Gruf expects a remote called "gerrit" to exist in your git config though the default remote name can be overridden by setting `remote` in Gruf's config.
 It must be the `ssh://` style in order for Gruf to parse it correctly.
 For example:

     [remote "gerrit"]
         url = ssh://someuser@gerrit.yourcompany.com:29418/repo/path